 Setting Description Vertical Scale Changes the vertical scale or span of the graph.
 Position Sets the frequency (or phase) at the vertical center of the graph.
+Relative Freq Sets the vertical (position) display readouts to show frequency values relative to the center frequency or as absolute values.
 Autoscale Resets the Scale and Position to center the trace in the graph.
 Horizontal Scale Sets the range of time shown in the graph.
 Position Allows you to pan the graph left and right.
 Autoscale Resets Scale and Position to the automatically determined settings.